Before adding a new animal to your homestead you always need to sit down and crunch the numbers. So how much does it cost to raise Angora rabbits?

 Compost: Rabbit manure is packed full of nitrogen, phosphorus, potassium, and many minerals, lots of micro-nutrients, plus many other beneficial trace elements such as calcium, magnesium, boron, zinc, manganese, sulfur, copper, and cobalt just to name a few.
 Rabbit manure is considered a “cold” manure, unlike chicken manure which is a “hot” manure and has to compost for 6-8 months before you use it.
 Cold manure has no risk of burning even your tender seedlings.
 You could literally take the manure right from the hutch and dump it in your garden beds.
 There are companies selling rabbit manure online charging $25 with shipping for a 1 pound box of poop!
 I don’t sell my rabbit poop, but I do use it to make my veggie garden a super star and sprinkle it around my flowers for gorgeous blooms.
 Not so much a monetary benefit, but it does save me from having to buy compost and increases the yields in my vegetable garden.
 It’s more of an indirect monetary benefit.

-Don’t expect to get rich selling rabbit fur unless you have many, many rabbits and can buy all your supplies wholesale.
+Don’t expect to get rich selling raw rabbit fur unless you have many, many rabbits and can buy all your feed, supplies, etc wholesale.
 Get an Angora because they are cute and cuddly, entertaining and lovable.
 If you are a crafter, enjoy knitting or spinning, definitely get an Angora – it will cut back on your craft supply costs and you will know exactly where the fiber comes from and that it was collected humanely.
 If you sell your crafts, being able to advertise that you raise the wool with a cute picture of your bunny can be a great selling point.
 If you end up turning the raw wool into a usable end product you can expect to make back the cost of the rabbit upkeep plus some.
 There are not huge profits to be had from keeping a couple Angoras, but they do pay for the majority of their care and when was the last time your dog did that?